 A call to action (CTA) can take many forms, and your website isn’t limited to a single CTA (although too many CTAs can be a problem).
 Some examples include: signup for a newsletter, get a quote, download a white paper, join the club, get a free sample, etc. The CTA(s) you use depend on your business goals and your imagination.

 10. A professional designer/developer who understands business and can be counted on in years to come

 (OK, this is self-serving, but allow me to justify its inclusion on the list).
 There are few things more frustrating than getting a new website, chugging along happily for several months, then realizing you need a new feature or something that’s broken fixed (things break because the web isn’t a static environment), and finding your web designer/developer is no longer available.
-At Evo, we’ve been at it more than 17 years, and we’re not losing interest, moving to New Hampshire, or getting a 9-5 job with a salary that doesn’t leave time to take care of our clients.
+At Evo, we’ve been at it more than 17 years, and we’re not losing interest, moving to New Hampshire, or getting a salaried 9-5 job that doesn’t leave us with time or motivation to take care of our clients.

 We’re serious about web design/development for business, and we’re good at it.
 And we’re here for the long haul.